pratsha/LambdaTest/README.md

 ### Introduction

-LambdaTest Project has been created for Selenium Advanced Certification.
+LambdaTest Project has been created for **LambdaTest Selenium Advanced Certification**.
 There are overall 14 Test Scenarios provided in the pdf document.

 This test project has been completed with the Help of Java, Selenium and Testng framework.